DevWithoutKnowledge/zad4/README.md

 * In the server application, provide methods that enable all business logic methods to be executed over HTTP.
      * Recommended API structure:
           * Product:
-                1. `GET app_url / products` - returns all products
+                1.`GET app_url / products` - returns all products
-                2. `GET app_url / products / id` - returns product data with a specific identifier
+                2.`GET app_url / products / id` - returns product data with a specific identifier
-                3. `POST app_url / products` - adds a product to the database (parameters in the request body)
+                3.`POST app_url / products` - adds a product to the database (parameters in the request body)
-                4. `PUT app_url / products / id` - updates the product with a specific identifier, other product parameters in the request body.
+                4.`PUT app_url / products / id` - updates the product with a specific identifier, other product parameters in the request body.
 Or you can PUT app_url / products with all parameters in the body of the request.
           * Category:
-                1. `GET app_url / categories` - returns all categories
+                1.`GET app_url / categories` - returns all categories
           * Orders:
-                1. `GET app_url / orders` - returns all orders
+                1.`GET app_url / orders` - returns all orders
-                2. `POST app_url / orders` - adds an order (parameters in the request body)
+                2.`POST app_url / orders` - adds an order (parameters in the request body)
-                3. `PUT app_url / orders / id / state` - change of order status with the given identifier.
+                3.`PUT app_url / orders / id / state` - change of order status with the given identifier.
 Other variants are allowed, eg PUT app_url / orders / id with a new state in the request body.
-                4. `GET app_url / orders / status / id` - retrieve orders with a specific status
+                4.`GET app_url / orders / status / id` - retrieve orders with a specific status
           * Order Status:
-                1. `GET app_url / status` - returns all possible order statuses
+                1.`GET app_url / status` - returns all possible order statuses

 * Implement error handling on the server side, in particular, handle the situations (it is recommended to send a response in the form of JSON + appropriate HTTP code):
      * Product:
           1. Attempted to add with negative price or weight, zero weight and price, blank description or name.
-          2. Attempting to change field values ​​to incorrect
+          2. Attempting to change field values to incorrect
-          3. Attempt to change field values ​​for a non-existent identifier
+          3. Attempt to change field values for a non-existent identifier
      * Order:
           1. Attempting to add an order with empty user fields
           2. Attempting to add an order with incorrectly filled user fields (e.g. phone number contains letters)